ktgeek/supreSSHion/README.md

 When it receives a lock event, it communicates to ssh-agent over its unix socket asking ssh-agent to unload all known keys.
-It locates the unix socket by the SSH_AUTH_SOCK environmental variable.
-OS X automatically creates that environmental variable when you log in.
+It locates the unix socket by the SSH_AUTH_SOCK environmental variable. macOS automatically creates that environmental variable when you log in.

 If the key removal functionality is disabled lock events will not